EJB3, Stateful Firewalls, and Connection Timeouts with Payara

 1. Configure TCP Keepalive on Linux

-Linux supports TCP keepalive probes, but the default settings are often too conservative for this scenario (the default in most distributions is to send the first keepalive after 2 hours).
+Linux supports TCP keepalive probes, but the default settings are often set far too high for this scenario (the default in most distributions is to send the first keepalive after 2 hours).
+This no doubt dates back to a time where server-to-server bandwidth was not as fast as it now, but equally I’m sure on a high enough traffic system you could tune these settings incorrectly enough to cause an impact.
 I tuned the following kernel parameters (you should set the values appropriately for your environment):

 # Enable TCP keepalive